Saturday, 25 September 2010

 Mossley

-Mossley AFC, who come from the small town which borders Cheshire, Lancashire and Yorkshire, were originally known as Park Villa FC when they were born in 1903.
+Mossley AFC, from the small town which borders Cheshire, Lancashire and Yorkshire, were originally known as Park Villa FC when they were born in 1903.
 The club played in local league football, becoming Mossley Juniors in 1904 and then their present title in 1909.
 “The Lillywhites” moved into their Seel Park home in 1912, having previously performed at Luzley.

 Mossley were founder members of the Cheshire County League in 1919.
-They ambled along in the league, picking up local cups until their best season in 1969-70, when they finished runners up, reached the FA Cup Round One and the quarter finals of the FA Trophy.
-Election to the Northern Premier League came in 1972.
+They ambled along in the league, picking up local cups until their best season in 1969-70, when they finished runners-up, reached the FA Cup first round, going out in a home replay to Stockport County, and the quarter-finals of the FA Trophy under manager Don Wilson.

-The success ended in 1984 as huge financial problems hit the club, with the team finishing bottom of the league.
-The ship was steadied before cash became an issue once more, with the club relegated into the North West Counties League in 1995.
+The success ended in 1983-84 as huge financial problems hit the club, with the team finishing bottom of the league.
+The ship was steadied under managers Bryan Griffiths and then Dave Jones.
+Murphy returned but could not help to save his side from relegation to Division One in 1991-92.

 My visits